-Eight pancreatic cell lines of human origin were analyzed by Western blot for claudin-4 expression (Fig. 1A).
-Claudin-4 was found to be expressed in 7 of 8 cell lines, with the highest levels in the human pancreatic adenocarcinoma Capan-2 cells and the lowest in the human pancreatic epithelial carcinoma Mia-PaCa-2 cells.
-No claudin-4 expression was detectable by Western blot in the human pancreatic carcinoma FAMPAC-1 cells or the human fibrosarcoma HT1080 cell line.
-The latter served as a negative control in this study.
-Because of their fast growth rate and ability to establish robust and reproducible subcutaneous tumor xenografts in mice, PSN-1 cells were selected among all claudin-4- expressing PDAC cell lines for further experiments (28).
+Eight pancreatic cell lines of human origin were analysed by western blot for claudin-4 expression (Fig. 1A).
+Claudin-4 was found to be expressed in 7 out of 8 cell lines, with the highest levels in the human pancreatic adenocarcinoma Capan-2 cells and the lowest in the human pancreatic epithelial carcinoma Mia-PaCa-2 cells.
+No claudin-4 expression was detectable by western blot in the human pancreatic carcinoma FAMPAC-1 cells or the human fibrosarcoma HT1080 cell line.
+The latter served as negative control in this study.
+Due to their fast growth rate and ability to establish robust and reproducible subcutaneous tumour xenografts in mice, PSN-1 cells were selected among all claudin-4-expressing PDAC cell lines for further experiments (28).

 The presence of claudin-4 in PSN-1 cells was also confirmed by fluorescence immunocytochemistry (Fig. 1B).
-Claudin-4 protein was found to be localized at the cell-cell contacts and associated with intracellular vesicles in confluent PSN-1 cells but not in HT1080 cells.
+Claudin-4 protein was found to be localised at the cell-cell contacts and associated with intracellular vesicles in confluent PSN-1 cells, but not in HT1080 cells.
 In PDAC sections harvested from patients, claudin-4 is expressed strongly at the cell membrane (29).

-Design and Synthesis of cCPE-Based Radiotracers
+Design and Synthesis of cCPE-based Radiotracers

-To improve the pharmacokinetics and claudin-4-binding properties of [111In]In-cCPE.GST, 5 smaller variants were generated, using structural proteomic and recombinant protein expression methodologies (Supplemental Fig. 1) (18).
-On the basis of the crystal structure of cCPE, and the knowledge that residues 290-319 are necessary for claudin binding, specific amino acid substitutions were introduced to the wild-type sequence (amino acids 194-319) by site-directed mutagenesis in order to enhance the affinity (S313A and S307A + N309A + S313A) or specificity (D284A and L254F + K257D) of cCPE for claudin-4 (20,30).
-Although some mutations had previously been reported in the literature, the L254F + K257D modification was predicted through molecular docking modeling of the interaction between the cCPE binding site, claudin-4, and several closely related claudins (claudin-3 and claudin-19) (Supplemental Fig. 1) (24,25).
+To improve the pharmacokinetics and claudin-4 binding properties of [111In]In-cCPE.GST, five smaller-sized variants were generated, using structural proteomic and recombinant protein expression methodologies (Supplemental Fig. 1) (18).
+Based on the crystal structure of cCPE, and the knowledge that residues 290-319 are necessary for claudin binding, specific amino acid substitutions were introduced to the wild type sequence (194-319 aa) by site-directed mutagenesis in order to enhance the affinity (S313A and S307A+N309A+S313A) or specificity (D284A and

+L254F+K257D) of cCPE for claudin-4 (20,30).
+While some mutations had previously been reported in the literature, the L254F+K257D modification was predicted through molecular docking modelling of the interaction between the cCPE binding site, claudin-4, and a number of closely related claudins (claudin-3 and claudin-19) (Supplemental Fig. 1) (24,25).
 Additionally, a single cysteine residue was added to the sequence to allow site-specific conjugation of the peptide to a maleimide-DTPA chelator.
-Furthermore, 10 amino acids of wild-type cCPE (amino acids 184-193) were removed from the vector as they were found not to be crucial for claudin-4 targeting (20).
+Furthermore, ten amino acids of wild-type cCPE (184-193 aa) were removed from the vector as they were found not to be crucial for claudin-4-targeting (20).
 Together, these changes led to a reduction in size from 41 to 17 kDa, with the aim to produce more rapid pharmacokinetics and allow faster imaging.
-A plasmid vector expressing the cCPE194-319 fragment linked to an H10 fusion protein for purification, instead of the far larger GST fusion protein, was used as a template for modifications induced by site-directed mutagenesis-modifications that were verified by sequencing (Supplemental Fig. 1).
+A plasmid vector expressing the cCPE194-319 fragment linked to an H10 fusion protein for purification, instead of the far larger GST fusion protein, was used as a template for modifications induced by site-directed mutagenesis, which were verified by sequencing (Supplemental Fig. 1).